Best activewear fabric UK has to offer

 Polypropylene

-Best for: rain jackets, skin-tight base layers, socks and sports undies.
+Best for: Rain jackets, skin-tight base layers, socks and sports undies.

-Merino wool
+Merino Wool

-Best for: leggings, tops, jackets.
+Best for: Leggings, tops, jackets.

 The Apple

 Pattern types: Draw attention away from big busts with scoop necks or V-necks.
-Choose lightweight cotton tops that sculpt the body and give an illusion of a small waist.
+Choose lightweight cotton tops that sculpt the body and give the illusion of a small waist.
 Tops with zips are much more flattering than cotton sweatshirts with high necks.

 Print types: Wear dark or plain colours on top, and then go wild with eye-catching patterns and prints on your legs, which will detract from your bosom.